aciccarello/ciccarello.me/style-guide.md

 Use REM units where reasonable with a base-2 sizing structure based on a 16px default that can be modified by users for accessibility.
 Units that should adjust with the font size can use em units.
+Some things like borders or images still are defined in pixels.

 Use css custom properties for colors (for theming) and base styles.
 The most significant styles would be widths and margins that my need to be referenced elsewhere.